 Media assets, including photos of your planting event and progress shots of the site.

 Seedling information, including the final number planted and the survival rate.

 Feedback on the program and an impact statement, outlining how the grant assisted your group's revegetation efforts.

 When and how will I find out if my application has been approved?

 We aim to contact all applicants within 2 weeks of the closing date, (Round 2: closing 19th February 2021), informing them if their application was successful or not.
 Applicants will be contacted via email.

 Do I have to plant on National Tree Day official dates?

-No, you can plant on any day in 2021.
-Whilst The Seedling Bank is an initiative of National Tree Day, planting does not have to occur on official dates (July/August this year).
+No, you can plant on any day of the year.
+Whilst The Seedling Bank is an initiative of National Tree Day, planting does not have to occur on official dates.
 We recognise planting conditions are optimal at different times of year around Australia, so please plant at a time most suited to your local area to ensure high survival rate.